Tonnette/Project2/README.md

 ## How to Use

-This web applicaiton has been deployed on Heroku so welcome to use anytime you want.
+This web applicaiton has been deployed on Heroku so you are welcome to use it anytime you want.

 Click to use: https://lit-peak-86961.herokuapp.com/

-On the main page, if the user did not login, they can click suggested movies or search their own favorites to check the reviews and ratings of the others.
+On the main page, if the user does not login, they can click suggested movies or search their own favorites to check the reviews and ratings from others.
 But they can't leave a review unless they are logged in.

 Click **Signup** to sign up for an account.

-After sign up finished, click **Login** to log in.
-When the login button changed into the user name, the user is logged in.
+After sign up is complete, click **Login** to log in.
+When the login button has changed into the user name, the user is logged in.

 Click **Logout** to log out.

 When logged in, there will be a form on the movie review page, leave a comment, select star rating, and click **Submit** to leave a review for the current movie.

 Click the user icon in Navbar to go to the profile page.
-Users can delete reviews of their own.
+Users can then delete any review of their own.

 Click **About Us** to know about the developers of this app!